kimruddock/pawelgrzybek.github.io/_drafts/2018-03-31-siema-thanks-for.md

 - thousands downloads every week (from npm only)
 - around 280 commits
 - around 180 forks
+- hundreds projects on githusb rely on it
 - featured on smasing magazine, wdrl, net magazine, codrops and many more reutable services

 - future of siema